-- A. For projects other then single-family development, if a pre-submittal meeting is required Aa review of the improvement plansConceptual Site Plan must be completed by Town staff before applying for a grading permit. - B. Before a grading permit is issued: - 1.
+- A. For projects other than single-family development, if a pre-submittal meeting is required a review of the Conceptual Site Plan must be completed by Town staff before applying for a grading permit. - B. Before a grading permit is issued: - 1.
 All substantial grading and drainage issues associated with a project must be resolved to the satisfaction of the Town Engineer. - 2.
-The Town Council must have approved the final plat, or other entitlement if applicable, for the project.
+The Town Council must approve the project's final plat (or other entitlement if applicable).
 This requirement may be waived by the Town Engineer at the Applicant's own risk. - 3.
 The owner must complete a Native Plant Preservation Plan.
-The Native Plant Preservation Plan shall be placed with the improvement plans submitted for the preliminary grading permit. - 4.
+The Native Plant Preservation Plan shall be included with improvement plans submitted for the preliminary grading permit. - 4.
 If applicable, the owner must obtain a Haul Permit. - 5.
 If applicable, the owner must obtain a Stormwater Storage Waiver. - 6.
-The completed No Conflict signature box must be placed on the cover sheet, signed and dated, and all applicable No Conflict letters submitted. - 7.
-WhereAs required by ADEQ, Ithe owner must provide a copy of the approved AZPDES Notice of Intent (NOI) and SWPPP.

-- 8. If the lot is greater than one acre a SWPPP is required for any project that disturbs landA SWPPP is required per Section 5 of this document. - 89.
-When applicable the owner must provide a completed Section 404 Certification form and a copy of a permit from the US Army Corps of Engineers. - 910.
-The owner must submit 2 full size sets of grading plans (24 inches x 36 inches) and a PDF version. - 1011.
+The completed No Conflict signature box must be placed on the cover sheet, signed and dated.
+All applicable No Conflict letters must be submitted. - 7.
+Where required by ADEQ, the owner must provide a copy of the approved AZPDES Notice of Intent (NOI) and SWPPP. - 8.
+A SWPPP is required per Section 5 of this document. - 9.
+When applicable, the owner must provide a completed Section 404 Certification Form and a copy of a permit from the US Army Corps of Engineers. - 10.
+The owner must submit 2 full size sets of grading plans (24 inches x 36 inches) and a PDF version. - 11.
 The owner must meet any other project specific requirements to issue a final grading permit. - C. A Grading Permit may only be issued upon approval by Town staff.